Scorpibear/ricpa-specification/README.md

 # Remote Interface for Chess Positions Analysis (RICPA) Specification

-**GET /fen** - returns best move for this fen or estimated time when answer could be provided. {bestMove, estimatedTime}
+**GET /fen** - returns best move for this fen or estimated time when answer could be provided. {bestMove, estimatedTime}.
+If fen is not analyzed and is not in queue, returns {bestMove: underfined, estimatedTime: underfined}

 **POST /fen** - posts fen for analysis with specified depth at the end of a queue, triggers analysis from the top of queue if nothing is being analyzed now
   - fen - FEN of chess position